parchinski/trello-clone/README.md

 # Trello Clone

-This is a TypeScript Next14 Trello Clone
+Hello!
+This is my Trello Clone that I have developed using React, NextJS, and TailwindCSS.

+### Dependencies

+THis project uses the following dependencies:

+- React
+- NextJS
+- TailwindCSS
+- shadcn-ui
+- clerk
+- zustand